Gabriel Ter-Mikelov: Baku

 Gabriel Ter-Mikelov designed Baku Public Club Building (today Azerbaijan State Philharmonic Hall), the maternity hospital (1899), the building of the Baku branch of the Tiflis Trade Bank (1902-1903; today “Children's World” department store), the Adamoff Brothers residence, the Sadikhov Residence (1910-1912; Nikolayevskaya street 1; USSR number 21), Physiotherapy Institute, Four-storey Apartment ordered by Taghiyev (Nizami 30, crossroads with Mariinskaya Street), and the Commercial College (1905-1913; Merkurevskaya Street 39).
 He was also one of the main architects of the Saint Thaddeus and Bartholomew Armenian Cathedral.

 Tbilisi

-Under the suggestion of famed Armenian entrepreneur Mikayel Aramyants, Gabriel Ter-Mikelov designed and built many buildings in the Georgian capital such Hotel Majestic (1915; Today Tbilisi Marriott Hotel), residence of the Armenian merchant Melik Dadayan (1915), living house of Milov (1914), former building of railway workers (1950; Today National Musical Center of Georgia).
+Under the suggestion of famed Armenian entrepreneur Mikayel Aramyants, Gabriel Ter-Mikelov designed and built many buildings in the Georgian capital such Hotel Majestic (1915; Today Tbilisi Marriott Hotel), residence of the Armenian merchant Melik Dadayan (1915), living house of Milov (1914), and the National Musical Center of Georgia (originally a building for railway workers).
 Gabriel Ter-Mikelov was an honored Artist of the Republic of Georgia, corresponding member of the all-Union Academy of architecture, professor at the Tbilisi Academy of Arts.
 He taught at the Academy until 1949.